Nintex Named a Leader in The Aragon Research Globe™ for Digital Transaction Management, 2021

 The firm also notes the Nintex Process Platform offers advanced process management capabilities including easy-to-use visual process mapping with Nintex Promapp®, and its built-in Nintex Workflow Generator capability, to create workflow scenarios including document generation with nearly touchless automation design work.

-New Zealand-based Nintex customers like Villa Maria, New Zealand Couriers, and Naylor Love, as well as government agencies like Hawke's Bay Regional Council and the New Zealand Ministry of Business, Innovation and Employment, all report significant results and customer/stakeholder satisfaction leveraging Nintex to easily manage, automate and optimise simple to complex business processes and workflows.
+Australian-based Nintex customers like iNova Pharmaceuticals, Agilyx, and Shine Lawyers, as well as government agencies like State Library NSW and Liverpool City Council, all report significant results and customer/stakeholder satisfaction leveraging Nintex to easily manage, automate and optimise simple to complex business processes and workflows.

 To re-imagine your own business processes and put automation to work - from workflow to document or robotic process automation (RPA) - within your organisation, request a Nintex demo at www.nintex.com/request-demo.